bblanchon/ArduinoJson/README.md

 Do you like this library?
 Please [star this project on GitHub](https://github.com/bblanchon/ArduinoJson/stargazers)!

 What?
-You don't like it but you *love* it?
+You don't like it, but you *love* it?
 You can support the project by [purchasing my book](https://arduinojson.org/book/?utm_source=github&utm_medium=readme).
 Alternatively, you can make a recurring donation via [GitHub Sponsors](https://github.com/sponsors/bblanchon).